Kyle Hamilton

 Kyle Devin Hamilton (born March 16, 2001) is an American professional football safety for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the Notre Dame Fighting Irish, earning consensus All-American honors in 2021 before being selected by the Ravens in the first round of the 2022 NFL draft.

 Early life

 The son of professional basketball player Derrick Hamilton, Hamilton was born in Heraklion, the capital of the Greek island of Crete, on March 16, 2001.
-His father is African-American and his mother is Korean.
-He briefly lived in Russia before moving to the Atlanta area after his father retired from the sport.
+His father is African American and his mother is Korean.
+Derrick Hamilton trains professional athletes but not his son.
+Kyle briefly lived in Russia and Israel before he was three, moving to the Atlanta area after his father retired from basketball.

-Hamilton attended the Marist School in Brookhaven, Georgia, where he played safety and wide receiver for their football team.
-He played in the 2019 All-American Bowl and committed to play college football at the University of Notre Dame.
+Kyle Hamilton attended the Marist School in Brookhaven, Georgia, an Atlanta suburb and adjacent to the city; he played safety and wide receiver for their football team.
+He played in the 2019 All-American Bowl and committed to play college football at the University of Notre Dame in Notre Dame, Indiana.
+Kyle's older brother, Tyler played college basketball for University of Pennsylvania in Philadelphia and for the College of William & Mary in Williamsburg, Virginia.